elvescmd/elvescmd/README.md

 education will transform the world, especially when it is allied to technology.

 ### Detailed information
-* Focused in aplications Rust, Cybersecurity and .NET
+* Focused in aplications C# using .NET Framework
 * **Course**: Analysis and systems development.
 * **About**: Hello, my name is Elves and I am a Systems Analysis and Development student with a strong interest in cybersecurity and Java programming.
 With a curious mindset and a passion for learning, I am constantly looking for new challenges to improve my technical skills and put them into practice.
 I am committed to finding effective solutions to cybersecurity issues and implementing innovative designs that meet users' needs.
 With a passion for programming, I am always excited to explore new technologies and emerging trends in the industry.
 I'm excited to collaborate on challenging projects and create impactful solutions.